-If an event variable is assigned the special null value, the event is ignored in subsequent calls to wait().
+If an event variable is assigned the special null value, the event is ignored in subsequent event control operations.
 That is, when the event is set to null, no process can wait for the event again.

 For example:

 '''

 event E1 = null;

 @ E1;

 '''